Ingo (novel): Plot summary

 He takes her through the Skin (the surface) and into the world of Ingo which is extremely painful at the beginning for a human, and you have to forget about Air to be able to survive.
 She also finds out that it works the other way for the Mer: it hurts them when they go into the Air, and if they stay too long, they will die.
-After an amazing time, Sapphy leaves Ingo only to realize that she has been there all day long instead of a few hours.
+After much time, Sapphire leaves Ingo only to realize that she has been there all day long instead of a few hours.

-As time goes by, Sapphy is affected more and more by Ingo, craving salt and the call of the sea.
+As time goes by, Sapphire is affected more and more by Ingo, craving salt and the call of the sea.
 Ingo calls to Sapphire more strongly than it does to Conor.
 Her brother, worried Sapphire will "disappear," takes her to the wise Granny Carne, who imparts her knowledge about Sapphire and Connor's Mer heritage.
 Granny Carne has earth power and can communicate with owls and bees, maybe even other animals.

 Roger, a diver and a new boyfriend of Sapphire's mother, plans to go diving near the Bawns.
 Sapphire learns that this is where the Mer go to die and Ingo is deeply hostile to anyone who goes there, and that all of Ingo is prepared to defend what is held there.
 She also remembers that her father told her and Conor to never ever go near them and that it was dangerous.

 Sapphire and Conor do their best to save Roger and his diving buddy, Gray, from the fierce seal guardians that protect that area.
 Conor is able to hear the seals' song that they sing to the dying Mer, so he sings their song which makes them calm down.

 At first, Faro and Elvira (Faro's sister) do not help, but then realize how brave Sapphire and Conor are, so they help them.
 Sapphire and Conor, with Faro and Elvira's help, get Roger and Gray back into the boat and cover them with foil blankets.
 Then, that night as Roger is sleeping on the couch, he wakes up screaming from a nightmare, and tells Sapphire's mother that he was being thrown by underwater bulls.
 This makes Sapphire realize that the memory of the incident still resides in Roger's mind, just below the surface.